Featured image of post How to Update Docker Container and Compose Stacks

 From July 2023 Compose V1 stopped receiving updates.
 It’s also no longer available in new releases of Docker Desktop.

-Optional: delete old images to free disk space
+Delete old images to free disk space

 1. List docker images: